V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 [jac]: https://www.printables.com/model/1037842-jackpot-cnc-control-box-for-the-lowrider-4-cnc
 [skr]: https://www.printables.com/model/1051517-skr-pro-box-for-the-lowrider-4-cnc

+ * Wire sleeve is nice but not needed [Shop](https://www.v1e.com/products/wire-sleeve?_pos=1&_sid=1a54ba9cd&_ss=r), [Amazon](https://amzn.to/3EDzb1H).

  * "###" = various Sizes

  * Brace note- Print Brace_Max_### and one Brace_### at 60% infill.
 These will be the end braces and benefit from added rigidity.

  * If a part name if followed by a version number use the highest one.
 V1, V2, V3...
-Means there was a fix or edit Bigger number means newer part.
+Means there was a fix or edit, a bigger number means newer part.

 !!! warning
-    Cura based slicers seem to work a little different.
+    Repetier, Slic3r, Prusa Slicer, Orca, all seem to slice normally, Cura based slicers seem to work a little different.
 Make sure the parts are aligned on your bed as they appear in the Printables thumbnails.
 Bridging also seems to be a bit of an issue for some of the internal overhangs.
 It is best to check the "Dust Skirt" and "YZ_Plate" internal features after slicing to be certain the bridges are bridging the short way, not the long way.
     Repetier\PrusaSlicer based slicers have been tested to work as expected.